No products in the cart.

 Part 4: The Heart of FReak-O-Boost

-Ford's F-150 EcoBoost Turbos are manufactured by BorgWarner Turbo Systems.
-These potent K03 turbocharges have long proven to provide reliable boost for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, BMW and more.
-One unique aspect of the F-150's K03 is their forged-milled compressor wheel (aka forged billet) at 51mm OD for a max combined flow rate of ~50lb/min at full tilt.
-These OEM K03 turbos work well for daily duty, and respond nicely to bolt-on mods, but they won't allow this truck to really stretch it's legs with our lofty future goals.
+BorgWarner Turbo Systems in Asheville, NC designs and manufactures high performance Turbos for Ford’s EcoBoost F150.
+BW’s K-series turbochargers have long proven themselves to generate dependable boost and great value for automakers such as Porsche, Audi, VW, Volvo, Mazda, Mini, Ford, Mercedes, GM, BMW and more.
+Ford’s Longitudinal EcoBoost 3.5L engines use BW’s latest generation KOCG turbine wheel aerodynamics with CFD-optimized housings.
+F150 turbos are conservatively detuned to have a max combined flow rate of ~50lb/min at full tilt.
+They work well for daily duty and respond nicely to bolt-on mods, but won’t allow this truck to really stretch it’s legs with our lofty future goals.

 - Integrated mechanical BOV (like the 2011-2012 F150 EcoBoost).
 All 2013-2014 and 2015+ models use an electric BOV, which we disable on our truck in favor of the mechanical valves only.

-The first part of the single turbo conversion is also the most time consuming: removing the stock turbos.
-These twin K03's are tucked up by the frame rails with "not-quick-release" fittings.
-Using your factory service manual here saves a ton of time if you're not experienced with the order of each step (it's important - buy the manual if you're going to do the wrenching).
-We will go into more detailed instructions in our install guide, but for now it's important to start with removing the front wheels and inner fender liners.
-This only takes 10 minutes to do and the entire side of the engine becomes easy to access.
+The first part of the turbo upgrade is also the most time consuming: removing the stock turbos.
+These twin K0 turbos are tucked up by the frame rails with “not-quick-release” fittings.
+Using your factory service manual here saves a ton of time if you’re not experienced with the order of each step (it’s important – buy the manual if you’re going to do the wrenching).
+Starting by removal of the front wheels and inner fender liners (it only takes 10 minutes) and the entire side of the engine becomes easy to access.
 Removing the coolant and oil lines then allows you to remove the hardware and then extract the turbos.

-The F-150 EcoBoost's have roomy engines bays since the same bay is also large enough to fit the 6.2L.
-If you're use to working on twin turbo engines shoehorned in tiny Japanese cars - do not fret!
-The 3.5L V6 Bcoboost is not nearly as crammed as the Nissan 300ZX or GTR - there is just enough room to work with.
-Also, the handling improvement for the V6 trucks is due to reduced weight on the front end.
+The F-150 EcoBoost’s have roomy engines bays since the same bay is also large enough to fit the giant 6.2L V8.
+If you’re use to working on twin turbo engines shoehorned in tiny Japanese cars – do not fret!
+The 3.5L V6 Bcoboost is not nearly as crammed as the Nissan 300ZX or GTR – there is just enough room to work with.
+Also, there is a handling improvement for the V6 trucks due to reduced weight on the front end.
 The center of gravity for the truck is lower and further back than the V8 F-150, thus improving overall handling.

 F-150 EcoBoost Manifolds